bmad-sim/SciBmad.jl/README.md

 b0 = Bunch([1e-3 0 0 0 0 0])
 track!(b0, ring)
 # b0.v contains coordinates after 1-turn

-# Forward and backward differentiable
-using DifferentiationInterface: DifferentiationInterface as DI using ForwardDiff, ReverseDiff

 ```

 SciBmad is a new open source, high-performance, polymorphic, and differentiable accelerator physics simulation ecosystem, consisting of a set of modular packages: